-Moseley Football Club was founded in October 1873 as an offspring of the Havelock Cricket Club.
+Moseley Football Club was founded in October 1873, under the name of Havelock Football Club, as an offspring of the Havelock Cricket Club.
 The origin of the cricket club’s name is unclear but may have been one of the many Victorian institutions, societies and clubs that were named after prominent people, in this case Major-General Henry Havelock who was prominent during the Indian uprising of 1857.
 Another club that was named after a general is Gordon League rugby club, in Gloucester, which honours the name of Gordon of Khartoum.

 The Havelock Cricket Club, whose ground was in Trafalgar Road, Moseley was definitely in existence by about 1870 but may have been founded some years earlier.
 Because the local newspapers did not report cricket during the 1860s the exact date of the club’s formation cannot be confirmed but if it was indeed named after General Havelock it may have been formed as early as 1860.
 By 1873 it was one of the strongest cricket clubs in the Birmingham area.

-Both Roe and Deakin had definitely been connected with the cricket club but it is not certain how many of the other footballers had been.
+Both Roe and Deakin were definitely connected with the cricket club but it is not certain how many of the other footballers had been.
 Roe and Deakin together with Denston Gibson, who succeeded Deakin as captain and players such as T.A.
 Bent and W.J.
 Chatwin helped to establish the club on firm foundations.
-The first year’s membership amounted to 20, just enough to form a team as rugby was a 20-a-side game in those days.

 During that first season, 1873/74, a few games were played under the name of Havelock the earliest known match being an away defeat at King Edward's School on 15th November 1873.
 A pitch in St. Paul’s Road was taken over for home games and this field is usually referred to as St. Paul’s Road, Camp Hill; however, it is actually in Balsall Heath.